surendirans7777/FindSomething/README.md

 # FindSomething

-Got some URL with js enpoints.... tired of searching manually for sensitive stuffs..... pass it to Findsomething !!!
+Got some URL with js endpoints....
+Tired of searching manually for sensitive stuffs.....
+Pass it to Findsomething.
+It's finds something :)